Peer-Reviewed Articles & Book Chapters

 “Theatre of Judgment: Space, Spectators, and the Epistemologies of Law in Bartholomew Fair,” Early Theatre 15.2 (2012), 154-67.
 Honorable mention for Best Note on Any Topic in Volumes 14 and 15.

 “Habits Ancient and Modern: Surface and Depth in the Pillone Library Volumes,” exhibit essay for Bibliomania, Beinecke Rare Book and Manuscript Library (18 January 2019).

 “Accounting for the Law in the Almanac of John Chesshyre,” blog post for The Census, Yale Program in the History of the Book (26 February 2018).

 “‘The Rights and Wrongs of Resistance’: Shakespeare and Politics,” review of Peter Lake, How Shakespeare Put Politics on the Stage: Power and Succession in the History Plays for The Marginalia Review of Books (5 January 2018).

 “King John in Print and Performance” & “Coriolanus at the Royal Shakespeare Company,” posts for Blogging Shakespeare at the Shakespeare Birthplace Trust (August 2017).

-Before beginning my PhD, I was a full-time Writer and Editor for the Research Communications team at Ryerson University (2012-13), where I worked with faculty and staff to make academic research more accessible to funding agencies and to the general public.
-And I served as a Graduate Research Assistant for the Making Publics Project and the Shakespeare Performance and Research Team as an M.A. student at McGill University (2010-12).
+I previously worked as a Writer and Editor for the Research Communications team at Ryerson University (2012-13), where I collaborated with faculty and staff to make academic research more accessible to funding agencies and to the public.
+And I was a Graduate Research Assistant for the Making Publics Project and the Shakespeare Performance and Research Team as an M.A. student at McGill University (2010-12).